camera-culture/cc-hardware/_sources/contributing.md.txt

 │   ├── algos/          # Contains algorithms for processing data
 │   ├── drivers/        # Contains drivers for interfacing with hardware │   ├── utils/          # Contains utility functions and classes
-│   └── tools/          # Contains tools for working with hardware, such as calibration or visualization scripts ├── docs/               # Contains documentation
+│   ├── tools/          # Contains tools for working with hardware, such as calibration or visualization scripts │   └── .../            # Additional packages
+├── docs/               # Contains documentation
 ├── LICENSE
 └── pyproject.toml      # Package description and installation instructions for poetry